TheQooseGoose/TheQooseGoose/README.md

 ### Project Context

 This project serves as a systems-focused demonstration of my ability to design and implement gameplay mechanics within a game engine.
 It exists to support and validate my independent study by providing concrete evidence of hands-on game development experience through working systems, documented design decisions, and problem-solving.
-The primary focus is on gameplay logic and system architecture, including weapons, AI behavior and spawning, and dynamic world generation.
+The primary focus is on gameplay logic and system architecture, including weapons, AI behavior, and spawning, and dynamic world generation.
 Unreal Engine 5 is used as the chosen implementation environment, but the emphasis is placed on transferable design principles, such as state-driven logic or system extensibility, rather than engine-specific features.
 Visuals are intentionally deprioritized in favor of functionality.

 ---